If you’re interested in gardening, landscaping, propagating succulents, or anything in between, you’re going to have to start with the basics: dirt.

 While not technically dirt or soil, humus is the organic material within soil that helps feed the surrounding plants.
 It is the byproduct of the microorganisms, like protozoa, after they break down the organic structures like leaves.
 Humus is extremely dense in nutrients and will help your plants eat well and thrive!
 Humus can be artificially created with a well-crafted compost pile.

 Which brings us to compost!
 Want good soil and humus?
 You don’t have to wait for the leaves in your yard to decompose into your garden-- you can start a compost pile now with the food remnants in your kitchen, some plant trimmings, and some good ol’ TLC.
 Compost piles begin as decomposing organic and natural material, think banana peels, eggshells, potato skins, etc. With sufficient water, oxygen, and organic matter, your compost pile will start churning out nutrient-rich humus in no time.
-Further along in this article, we’ll offer step-by-step instructions on how to start and maintain your own compost pile.
+If you'd like to start home composting, these resources from Sonoma County's Zero Waste Initiative or this guide from Marin County dive deeper.

 So where does fertilizer come in to all this, you ask?
-Many familiar brand name fertilizers are largely synthetic, and therefore are not always the best option for an organic garden.
-While compost enriches the soil, these synthetic fertilizers are designed to feed the plants directly; they don’t do much for the soil.
+Many familiar brand name fertilizers are largely synthetic not focused on overall soil health.
+While compost makes soil healthier, synthetic fertilizers are designed to feed the plants directly; they don’t do much for the soil.
 Fertilizer can be helpful for specific problems or deficiencies your plants are experiencing, but they have strong effects on gardens and too much of them can result in more harm than good.
 You can think of it this way: compost is like a healthy, nutritious, varied diet, whereas fertilizer is like a dietary supplement.
 If you are calcium or iron deficient, you can take a supplement to correct this, but remember a healthy diet is still of utmost importance.